-To connect the QIAxcel Connect instrument to the QIAsphere Base, the QIAsphere Base Host Address (1), the User Name (2), and Password (3), need to be entered in the corresponding fields in the QIAsphere tab of the Configuration environment.
+To connect the QIAxcel ScreenGel application to the QIAsphere Base, first connect the QIAxcel ScreenGel application with QIAxcel Connect instrument.
+QIAsphere Base Host Address (1) and Password (3), need to be entered in the corresponding fields in the QIAsphere tab of the Configuration environment.
+User Name (2) will be automatically filled with used instrument ID.